omnilaboratory/obd/docs/OBD-README.md

 Runing an obd node don't require full btc/omni node.
 The obd node should connects a remote tracker for full node services.

-# Installation and minimum system requirment
+# Installation and minimum system requirement
 The following instruction works for Ubuntu 14.04.4 LTS, golang 1.10 or later.

 You could run obd on your desktop or a cloud server you trust.
 You could download the binary we compiled to major platforms at [here](https://github.com/omnilaboratory/obd/releases), and ignor step 1 and 3.